 However, there are times when we need to rest and discover what we really want to pursue in college.
 This is where a gap year comes in handy.

 According to gapyearassociation.org, a gap year is a semester or year of experiential learning.
 Typically, after high school and before career or post-secondary education, to deepen one’s practical, professional, and personal awareness.

-I first heard this term from an interview of a millennial farmer who took a year off before entering college.
-During his gap year, he interned on a farm from a nearby province to learn more about the industry’s skills and opportunities.
+I first heard this term from an interview with a millennial farmer who took a year off before entering college.
+During his gap year, he interned on a farm in a nearby province to learn more about the industry’s skills and opportunities.

-I found it very interesting and intriguing since a gap year may seem absurd for many of us.
-It also meant that we are “stopping” in our education, which can embarrass others.
+I found it interesting and intriguing since a gap year may seem absurd for many of us.
+It also means we are “stopping” our education, which can embarrass others.